Note: This document is available online at:

 For clinical positions, prospective full-time clinic supervisors are asked to demonstrate their clinical skills as a clinic supervisor on a shift with interns.
 Prospective part-time clinical faculty members are asked to follow a current clinical faculty member in the intern clinic for a minimum of two hours to obtain an understanding of the position.
 The Dean of Master's Studies, with input from the Associate Dean, the Academic Steering Committee and the VPAA, makes the hiring decision.
 If a faculty position includes both classroom teaching and clinic supervision, then the hiring processes are combined.

 OCOM has adopted a policy to avoid nepotism, i.e., the “favoring of relatives or personal friends because of their relationship rather than because of their abilities”.
 In relation to faculty appointments this means that OCOM will not hire into a faculty role any individual who would either supervise, or be supervised by, a close relative, spouse, or other immediate family member.

 Consistent with US Department of Education regulations for colleges eligible to receive guaranteed student loans, all new OCOM employees, including faculty members, must successfully complete a background check prior to employment.

-Contact the Director of Human Resources for more information about this process.
+Contact the Chief of Staff for more information about this process.

 All faculty appointments at OCOM are managed by the office of the VPAA, with the assistance of the Faculty Coordinator.